pingcap/docs/query-execution-plan.md

 > **Note:**
 >
-> You are reading an older version of Understand the Query Execution Plan (TiDB v3.0). [`EXPLAIN` Overview](https://docs.pingcap.com/tidb/stable/explain-overview) is the newer version of this document.
-It is recommended to read the newer version if do not have any special need.
+> You are reading an earlier version of Understand the Query Execution Plan (TiDB v3.0). [`EXPLAIN` Overview](https://docs.pingcap.com/tidb/stable/explain-overview) is the latest version of this document and is recommended if you do not have any special needs.

 ## Optimize SQL statements using `EXPLAIN`